COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

 ### Driver memory and potential `out of memory` problem

-**Pay attention to the memory requirements that you set in the .sh file, and in the spark-submit instructions**
+**Note:** *Pay attention to the memory requirements that you set in the .sh file, and in the spark-submit instructions*

 Memory requirements that you request from ShARC are configured in the following two lines appearing in your .sh file